 These Joovy Boob glass bottles come in a three-pack and they each hold 8 ounces.
 They have a one-piece Clear Flow vent that helps reduce the amount of air your baby gulps down, which will cut down the chances of developing colic.
 The vent is a snap to clean and great at preventing leaks.

 For added comfort and security, you’ll get a silicone sleeve with this set.
-Simply snap that in place over the bottle for a better grip and less chance of the glass breaking.
+Simply snap the sleeve in place over the bottle for a better grip and less chance of the glass breaking.

 This set comes with three medium flow nipples and caps for the bottles.
 Sudden temperature changes are fine with this bottle, up to 176 degrees Fahrenheit, which means if you bring it from the freezer to a warm cup of water to heat the breast milk, you shouldn’t have any breakage.

-- Made to withstand sudden temperature changes from freezer, dishwasher or bottle warmer.
+- Made to withstand sudden temperature changes from the freezer, dishwasher or bottle warmer.

-- Comes with a silicone sleeve, which may stop the bottle from slipping out of your hand.
+- It comes with a silicone sleeve, which may stop the bottle from slipping out of your hand.